MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-1.0/Microsoft.Graph.Devices.CloudPrint/Update-MgPrint.md

   - `[(Any) <Object>]`: This indicates any property can be added to this object.
   - `[DocumentConversionEnabled <Boolean?>]`: Specifies whether document conversion is enabled for the tenant.
 If document conversion is enabled, Universal Print service will automatically convert documents into a format compatible with the printer (xps to pdf) when needed.

-SHARES <IMicrosoftGraphPrinterShare[]>: The list of printer shares registered in the tenant.
+SHARES <IMicrosoftGraphPrinterShare1[]>: The list of printer shares registered in the tenant.
   - `[Capabilities <IMicrosoftGraphPrinterCapabilities>]`: printerCapabilities
     - `[(Any) <Object>]`: This indicates any property can be added to this object.
     - `[BottomMargins <Int32[]>]`: A list of supported bottom margins(in microns) for the printer.